weinertmos/ForestFire/source/DT.rst

     A "wrong" tree is a tree "stump" consisting of only one node.
     Such a tree has no informational benefit.

+    Being an advanced hyperparameter pruning can greatly improve overall results as well as the number of runs it takes to find a good result.
+    But it also increases the risk of getting stuck in a local extremum or ending up with a lot of tree 'stumps' that are useless for further information retrieval.

 Classifying new observations
 ----------------------------